General Information and Student Accommodations Information

 The student needs to have the necessary skills, computer equipment (hardware and software) and assistive technology to meet the requirements of online courses.
 There are differences in the level of support for online courses compared to classroom-based courses.

-Arrangements can be made with the LA Center staff to discuss certain accommodations/services by email or phone.
+Arrangements can be made with the Center for Accessibility Resources & Services staff to discuss certain accommodations/services by email or phone.

 The student should discuss their approved online testing accommodations with professors early in the semester.